tdbowman/openAlt_W2021/USER_MANUAL.md

 ## 6. How to run the web server 🖥️

 ### 6.1 Before we Start ✋
-This guide assumes you are using Python 3.8, and have established the `crossrefeventdatamain` and `doidata` databases in MySQL.
+This guide assumes you are using Python 3.8, and have established the `crossrefeventdatamain`, `doidata`, `opencitations`, and `bulksearchstats` databases in MySQL.
 Check `openAlt/SQL/` for the relevant scripts.
 If you have Python 2 installed, you will need to substitute Python3 for Python below.

 ### 6.2 Step by Step Guide 📝